Skip to content

 Active in Karnali Province

 Water is Dignity.
-Hygiene is Health.
+Sanitation is Health.
+Inclusive, Climate-Resilient WASH for All.

 View Resources